-It’s always a satisfying feeling when you find that free wifi connection at a public park or a mall.
+It’s always a satisfying feeling when you find that free wifi connection at a hotel, airport, or café.
 The temptation to hit connect is irresistible – what’s not to like about saving your mobile data?
 Complimentary internet, somehow, just feels better than the paid version.

 In order to keep yourself safe and secure on a public wifi network, we recommend you read through the rest of this guide.

 Generally speaking, there are two types of public wifi networks.
 A completely open network allows you to log on without any authentication details.
 All you have to do is simply click connect and your smartphone or laptop will do the rest.
 We advise that you refrain from using this option, or only log on as a last resort and for a short period of time.

 The other type of public wifi network requires you to sign up and enter details, such as a phone number and valid email address.
 You might also have to create a username and password before the system grants you access.
 These could either be a large scale wifi network provided by your cellular company or one at your local coffee shop where the range is significantly less.
 Both are considered to be public wifi systems.

 Such networks are considered far more secure as your personal details are saved.
 Would-be hackers aren’t usually in the business of giving away such details so it’s a safe bet that they’ll leave these networks alone.

 If you’re sitting in a coffee shop or a cafe, then ask the barista which wifi network to connect to.
 They’ll be aware of the official ones – put in place either by the mall or the shop itself – and will guide you accordingly.

 If you’re using a public wifi network, then it’s a good idea to avoid engaging in things like internet banking, online shopping, or any other activity that might expose financial data.

 It’s not a good idea be filling out a webform with your bank account details, credit card information, or social security number while connected to a public wifi network.